felix-zenk/onboardapis/README.md

 ``onboardapis.<vehicle-type>.<country>.<operator>``
 and import the API wrapper class from it.

-Let's say you want to use the on-board API of Deutsche Bahn trains in Germany.
+Let's say you want to use the on-board API called ICE Portal of Deutsche Bahn trains in Germany.

 ```python
 from onboardapis.trains.germany.db import ICEPortal